Restless Leg Syndrome Treatment Options in NJ

 This technology is not for all patients suffering from RLS or neuropathy.
 Only a thorough examination by a medical physician trained in MicroVas Therapy can determine if you are a candidate for treatment.
 Typical treatment takes approximately 45 minutes and is painless; some patients even fall asleep during the treatment.
 A clinical trial of 12 treatments is administered followed by a re-examination by one of the physicians.
-If you are interested in MicroVas Treatment, please visit the Neuropathy and Balance Center at Performance Rehabilitation and Regenerative Medicine headed by our own medical physician Dr. Joseph Mejia.

 Joseph Mejia D.O., F.A.A.P.M.& R, is a graduate of University of Michigan and West Virginia School of Osteopathic Medicine.
 He is Board Certified in Physical Medicine & Rehabilitation and Sports Medicine.
 Dr. Mejia received his Fellowship Training in Interventional Pain Management from University of Medicine and Dentistry.
 He has advanced training in Regenerative Medicine and is the Medical Director and Partner of Performance Rehabilitation & Regenerative Medicine.